Project Partners

 Website: https://stikasolutions.is/

-Role in Project: Stika will development and implement an environmental impact management software in at least three companies in Case Study 1 – Northeast Atlantic, Case Study 3 Bay of Biscay and Case Study 4 Iceland.
+Role in Project: Stika will develop and implement an environmental impact management software in at least three companies in Case Study 1 – Northeast Atlantic, Case Study 3 Bay of Biscay and Case Study 4 Iceland.

 Country: Faroe Islands